Abortion debate: Mexico City policy

 The Mexico City policy is a U.S. federal government policy requiring any non-governmental organization that is based outside the U.S. and receives U.S. government funding to refrain from performing or promoting abortion services.
 It is known by critics as the "global gag rule".
 Kelly Lifchez and Beatriz Maldonado cite studies showing that "the policy results in higher abortion rates, more unwanted births, higher maternal mortality, worse health status for unwanted children, and substantial reductions in the provision of family planning services in countries that rely on U.S. funding for family planning."
 The Mexico City policy was instituted under President Reagan, suspended under President Clinton, reinstated by President George W. Bush, suspended again by President Barack Obama on 24 January 2009 and re-instated once again by President Donald Trump on 23 January 2017.
-In 2021, President Biden rescinded the Mexico City policy.
+In 2021, President Biden rescinded the Mexico City policy, and on January 24, 2025, President Donald Trump reinstated the Mexico City Policy.